 Assistant secretary for disability employment policy, U.S. Dept. of Labor

-As an Urban Studies undergrad, he cofounded the Pilipino American Collegiate Endeavors organization, and worked to establish the University's School of Ethnic Studies and Educational Opportunity Program.
-Today he is the presiding judge of San Francisco Superior Court.
+As an urban studies undergrad, he cofounded the Pilipino American Collegiate Endeavors organization and worked to establish the University's School of Ethnic Studies and Educational Opportunity Program.
+He went on to serve as the presiding judge of the San Francisco County Superior Court.

 The press secretary to President John F. Kennedy and longtime chief of ABC's Paris bureau started his journalism career as managing editor of the Golden Gater in 1943.

-As chairman of the House Ways and Means Committee, this Bakersfield Republican who earned both a BA and MA from SF State, was one of the most powerful lawmakers on Capitol Hill until his retirement in 2007.
+As head of the House Ways and Means Committee, this Bakersfield Republican was one of the most powerful lawmakers on Capitol Hill.

 Iran's former ambassador to the United Nations was an SF State student when he unintentionally launched his diplomatic career by volunteering at the Iranian Consulate-General in San Francisco.